 Ms. Cheng Yeuk Hung and Mr. Lo Yan Yee are spouses.
 Mr. Lo Ding To is a son of Ms. Cheng Yeuk Hung and Mr. Lo Yan Yee.
-Mr. Cheng Kwing Sang, Raymond is the elder brother of Ms. Cheng Yeuk Hung.

 APPOINTMENT AND RE-ELECTION OF DIRECTORS

 The current articles of association of the Company (the "Articles") provide that at each annual general meeting, one-third of the Directors for the time being shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every 3 years.